 ePubCheck error notices, at first baffled me, until I found that it was essentially an even more strict html editor than Amaya, making strictures that even Amaya had let by.

-The error notices refer to specific lines in the source code of the ePub file, that Calibre generates from your html file, and which you submit to the on-line validator, ePubcheck.
+The error notices refer to specific lines in the source code of the ePub

-From there, I refer to my original html file to make corrections directly.
-Tho, Calibre also allows you to edit the source page, of your e-book, that it can generate in the various formats.
+make corrections directly.
+Tho, Calibre also allows you to edit the source

-Format of my e-books then ceased to be a serious problem.
+In those days, format of my e-books then ceased to be a serious problem.
 I knew it required just a very simple and very accurate use of html code.

-Actually the standard version of html, which I use in my web pages, is called transitional xhtml.
+Actually the standard version of html, which I used in my web pages, is called transitional xhtml.
 Its purpose was to make the web available beyond desk-top Personal Computers to the variety of devices, e-readers included, that have since taken over popular usage.

-There are submission alternatives for Smashwords.
-At first, they only accepted Word documents.
-Making Microsoft hidden code compatible with simple e-book formats could be frustrating.
+code compatible with simple e-book formats could be frustrating.

 Your html file could be in a folder with any images the file links to.
 It is alright to have more than one html file, say for each chapter of your book.
 Your table of contents is the equivalent of the index or home page to a web-site.